shawpan/drive/README.md

 # Model Architecture
 The model used here is a slight modification of the http://comma.ai/ model.
 It has 13 layers.
 1 preprocessing Lambda layer , 3 Conv layers having 16, 32 and 64 filters with size (8,8) - strides (4,4) ,size (5,5) - strides(2,2), size (5,5) - strides (2,2) and 1 Fully Connected layers having 512 nodes and 1 output layer.
 For non-linearity activation Exponential Linear Unit, ELU is used.
-To prevent overfitting tw dropout layer is used
+To prevent overfitting 2 dropout layer is used

 | Layer (type)                    |  Output Shape       | Param #    | Connected to          |
 | ------------------------------- |:-------------------:| ----------:| ---------------------:|